sbt/website/src/reference/04-Howto/20-Examples/03-Advanced-Configurations-Example.md

 out: Advanced-Configurations-Example.html
 ---

-  [Full-Def]: ../tutorial/Full-Def.html
+  [Basic-Def]: ../tutorial/Basic-Def.html

 Advanced configurations example
 -------------------------------

-This is an example [.scala build definition][Full-Def] that demonstrates using Ivy configurations to group dependencies.
+This is an example [.sbt build definition][Basic-Def] that demonstrates using configurations to group dependencies.

 The `utils` module provides utilities for other modules.
-It uses Ivy configurations to group dependencies so that a dependent project doesn't have to pull in all dependencies if it only uses a subset of functionality.
+It uses configurations to group dependencies so that a dependent project doesn't have to pull in all dependencies if it only uses a subset of functionality.
 This can be an alternative to having multiple utilities